hubverse-org/hubUtils/tests/testthat/_snaps/check_deprecated_schema.md

       check_deprecated_schema(config)
     Condition
       Error in `check_deprecated_schema()`:
       !
-Assertion on 'config_version' failed: Must be of type 'string', not 'list'.
+Assertion on 'config_version' failed: Must be of type 'string', not 'config/list'.

 ---